JimengShi/DL/README.md

 </div>

 ## Some notes about "Deep Learning Specialization" are uploaded.
 This can be called a huge project to summarize it.
 Please check out `00 Notes -- BIG PROJECT` folder at first.
+Both Chinese version and English version will be updated in the future.

+To be continued...

 ## Other folders are my assignments of this class, which consists of five courses.
 This special course consists of five courses: